agera-edc/DataSpaceConnector/CODEQUALITY.md

 Use the [Spotbugs Gradle Plugin](https://github.com/spotbugs/spotbugs-gradle-plugin) to run Spotbugs.

 The plugin is configured to generate html reports and with a file for accepted exclusions.
-An initial set of exclusions can be taken from sample open source projects like the [Azure Java SDK](https://github.com/Azure/azure-sdk-for-java/blob/main/eng/code-quality-reports/src/main/resources/spotbugs/spotbugs-exclude.xml)
+An initial set of exclusions can be taken from sample open source projects like the [Azure Java SDK](https://github.com/Azure/azure-sdk-for-java/blob/main/eng/code-quality-reports/src/main/resources/spotbugs/spotbugs-exclude.xml).

+Running `gradle spotbugsMain` takes around 3.5 minutes on a machine with a 2.3Ghz 8-Core Intel Core i9 CPU.

 ```kotlin
 plugins {